Gaming Laptop

 The Razer Blade 18 is a powerful laptop with massive gaming capabilities.
 Its 18-inch display appeals to many gamers who can afford a premium gaming laptop.
 There are plenty of ports, including a 2.5 Gbps Ethernet port, to ensure a high-speed internet connection during online gaming.
 Due to its high performance, it occasionally gets hotter, and its cooling fans can be pretty loud.

-Razer 18: Cheatsheet
+Blade 18: Cheatsheet

 What is it?
 This is the Razer Blade 18, a high-end gaming machine.